How to spend 3 days in Bangkok, Thailand.

 I centered this itinerary around the Bangkok Old Town because I believe that’s where the magic is.

-Bangkok is a gigantic city, and there’s tons of other parts of the city I didn’t mention or get to in my own travels.
+Bangkok is a gigantic city, and there are tons of other parts of the city I didn’t mention or get to in my own travels.

 In the more modern parts of the city, you can find all the massive skyscrapers and rooftop bars with insane views.